Flying Solo? - The Unaccompanied Minor

 - It is advisable to book a nonstop flight to keep the child's travel experience as simple as possible.

 - Choose a flight that departs earlier in the day in order to avoid potential delays and diversions.

 - Opt for a seat near the cabin crew.

 - You can also give your child a phone to reach you in case of emergency and delay.

 - Please provide them with a printed list of emergency contacts for your child.

 - If your child has allergies or medical conditions, then let an airline representative know where it can find the medications.

 At the Airport

 You have to remain at the airport until the plane has departed.
-Your child will most likely board prior to the rest of the passengers, and remain on the plane until all other passengers have disembarked.
+Your child is likely to board prior to the rest of the passengers and remains on the plane until all other passengers have disembarked.
 During the flight, your child will be supervised by the in-flight crew.